SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## concepts

+A telegraph is a system for communicating at a distiance via coded signals semaphore is telegraphy via visual signalling. master/slave is (problematically) when one entity controls or serves as an example to other entity(s) Crosstalk is a signal transmitted on a channel causing an undesired effect on another circuit or channel

 ### serial and parallel

-Serial communication sends its bits one after another over the channel.
+Serial communication sends its information one after another over the channel.
-Parallel communication sends multiple bits simultaneously over multiple subchannels.
+Parallel communication sends multiple piecies of information simultaneously over multiple subchannels.
 One would expect parallel communication to be faster than serial communication, with the factor equivalent to the amount of channels/wires/whatever, however serial communication can often be clocked far higher to make up for it.
 Serial communication is often far easier/simpler to implement and thus less error-prone, cheaper and thinner/lighter than parallel communication.